Lightning-AI/pytorch-lightning/docs/source/performance.rst

     # bad
     t = torch.rand(2, 2).cuda()

-    # good (self is lightningModule)
+    # good (self is LightningModule)
     t = torch.rand(2, 2, device=self.device)

-For tensors that need to be model attributes, it is best practice to register them as buffers:
+For tensors that need to be model attributes, it is best practice to register them as buffers in the modules's `__init__` method:

 .. code-block:: python